carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term3/projects/p1-path-planning/WRITE_UP.md

 The simulator also checks that the car stays in lane, so we have accomplished that as well.

-Please refer to XXXX for more details.
+Please refer to the [Model Documentation](Model Documentation.md), section "Keeping the Vehicle in the Lane".

 6. The car is able to change lanes.
 -----------------------------------